robgraves/crapsgame/README.md

 data/sounds/chips.wav - sound effect for any other bet winning

+07/13/2023

+Simple modification, changed ASCII graphics to stagger the two dice to make it more aesthetically pleasing.

 07/12/2023

 Removed Linux dependence on mplayer for sound, switching to aplay